martaneimane/BooksLibrary/README.md

 1. Clone project to your IntelliJ IDEA
 2. Save library.sql scema to your computer
-3. Execute class main
+3. Execute class Main

 # Running the tests

-There is three tests for this system - for ckecking that new book is added, for checking that new author is added and to check if connection  is working properly.
+There is three tests for this system - for checking that new book is added, for checking that new author is added and to check if connection  is working properly.

 # Built With
 IntelliJ IDEA